BEComTweaks/docs/README.md

 <h1>Docs</h1>
 </div>

 Docs for the repositories in BEComTweaks.
-Currently a PR, was in the place of to-do-tracker.
+Refer to https://becomtweaks.github.io/docs